-There are so many awesome chicken soup recipes it can be hard to choose your favorite.
+There are so many awesome chicken soups it can be hard to choose your favorite.
 Chicken potato soup is always a safe bet because it has such a subtle cohesive flavor profile that just satisfies.

 Of course, different occasions call for different recipes and you can never have too much chicken soup.
 Here are some great recipes you may enjoy.

 - Instant Pot Chicken and Rice Soup – A modern twist on an old classic.

 - Mexican Chicken Soup – Spice it up a little Ariba!

 - Chicken Gnocchi Soup – Rich, decadent and addictingly delicious.

 - Chicken Vegetable Soup – The best parts of vegetable soup with succulent chicken.